preservim/vim-litecorrect/README.markdown

   augroup END
   ```

-Alternatively, you can build on the defaults by providing your own
+Optionally, you can build on the defaults by providing your own corrections.
-corrections.
-Note that the corrections are stored as key-value entries
+Note that the corrections are stored as key-value entries where the value is
-where the value is a list of the common misspellings for the key.
+a list of the common misspellings for the key.

   ```
   let user_dict = {